zeinabourhane/zeinabourhane.github.io/outreach.md

 ---
 ## IV- General public talks (5)

-- **Les Cordées Scientifiques** (2026).
+- **Les Cordées de la réussite** (2026).
 I gave the talk “Les Marvels de l’environnement" at Pau, France.

 - **Pint of Science Festival - France** (2026).
 PoS 18-21 May 2026.
 My role is to moderate the sessions and introduce the speakers’ talks as an **[Event Manager](https://pintofscience.fr/equipe/Pau/)**.